cldf/cldfbench/README.md

 creates a new one).
 Datasets can be discovered in two ways:

 1. Via the python module (i.e. the `*.py` file, containing the `Dataset` subclass).
-   To use this mode of discovery, pass the path to the python module whenever as `DATASET` argument, when required by a command.
+   To use this mode of discovery, pass the path to the python module as `DATASET` argument, when required by a command.

 2. Via [entry point](https://packaging.python.org/specifications/entry-points/) and